 Other Amps: The Hot Mod V2 is designed to work with amps which use a cathode follower design into the tone stack.
 It adds a gain stage essentially on top of the cathode follower.
 As a result, the HMV2 will function in other classic amps like Fender Pro, Super, Twin, etc. as well as others like Vox AC30 or certain Traynor amps, etc. However, the circuit of the HMV2 has been tuned and optimized for Marshall circuits, so we generally recommend they be used for the models in the list above only.
 If we were to make a design for a Fender for example, it would be tuned differently just like it would also be tuned differently for a Vox.

-Popular amps that the HMV2/Lynch Mod do NOT work with because they do not use the classic cathode follower design topology include the Marshall Silver Jubilee series, Marshall Origin series, Marshall DSL/TSL series, Mesa Boogie amps, and Hiwatt.
+Popular amps that the HMV2/Lynch Mod DO NOT WORK with include: Marshall Silver Jubilee series, Marshall Origin series, Marshall DSL/TSL series, Mesa Boogie amps, and Hiwatt.

 Further Questions?
 Email [email protected]